juanvivas16/ft-arch-proposal/task2/README.md

 - Instances unavailable or invalid: You can try changing the instance type you are using from EC2 or RDS to another one.
 Otherwise, you may need to wait for AWS to increase your quota before trying again.
 - Permission errors when creating a resource: Check the role and permissions assigned to the Terraform user, and gradually escalate permissions until you find the one needed.
 - Invalid SSH access to instances: Ensure that your SSH key is correct and has been added to your computer.
+- If you want to destroy the S3 bucket, you must ensure that it doesn't have any stored or versioned content.
+In case it does contain content, you must first set the variable `s3_force_destroy=true` and apply the change before proceeding to destroy it.